GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 One technique that’ll add more complexity to your playing is muting.
 Knowing how to mute the strings is an essential skill, especially if you want to play rock, punk, and metal songs with your guitar.

-Muting is also one of the most important skills all rhythm guitarists should master.
-Although you can mute strings with both your fretting and picking hand, let’s focus on using your picking hand to mute the strings.
+Muting is also one of the most important skills that rhythm guitarists should master.
+Although you can mute strings with both your fretting and picking hand, let’s focus on muting the strings with your picking hand.

 Up and down strokes